ODZ-UJF-AV-CR/balon/README.md

 ### FIK-6

-Avionics almost completely basesed on FMUv5 hardware.
+Avionics almost completely based on FMUv5 hardware.
 The PX4 firmware was extended by LoRa module and the first prototype of [TFSIK telemetry modem](https://github.com/ThunderFly-aerospace/TFSIK01).
 There are also an improved versions of AIRDOS, measuring devices.
+The documentation is in separate [FIK-6 repository](https://github.com/ODZ-UJF-AV-CR/FIK-6).

 ## Description